siyamrocks/AppBuildCompetition/README.md

 # AppBuildCompetition
-BY: Suraj Hussain and Shafil Alam
+BY: Suraj Hussain, Shafil Alam, and Benito Karkada